2teez/rusty_tree/README.md

 When no argument is provided, `rusty_tree` lists the files in the current directory which is taken as the default directory.

-When directory argument is given, `rusty_tree` lists all the files and/or directories found in the given directory.
+When directories arguments are given, `rusty_tree` lists all the files and/or directories found in the given directory.

-Upon completion of listing all files/directories found, `rusty_tree` returns the total number of files and/or directories.
+Upon completion of listing all files/directories found, `rusty_tree` returns the total number of files and/or directories for each

+of the directories listed as arguments on the cli for `rusty_tree` program.

 ## Inspiration